Chicagoland Television: Programming

-In addition, the channel was used in the past as an overflow feed for regional sports network Comcast SportsNet Chicago (now NBC Sports Chicago; branded technically as CSN+ in order to alleviate sports overflows with CSN Chicago's properties).
+In addition, the channel was used in the past as an overflow feed for regional sports network Comcast SportsNet Chicago (now Chicago Sports Network; branded technically as CSN+ in order to alleviate sports overflows with CSN Chicago's properties).
 CLTV was also used during the existence of SportsChannel and Fox Sports Net Chicago as the overflow feeds of those channels before the launch of CSN Chicago.
 By the second quarter of 2010, Comcast's Chicago systems transitioned to digital-only transmission of its channel lineup (requiring a digital converter box or CableCard-compliant receiver to receive programming), and NBCSC+ has been transitioned to its own channel, along with a NBCSC+HD feed.

 Partnerships with other Tribune Company properties

 Due to CLTV's ownership by the Tribune Company (and its successor, Nexstar), the channel shared content and reporting from other news operations run by the company.
 News footage is shared extensively between CLTV and WGN-TV.
 All of CLTV's weather coverage is provided by WGN-TV.
 Columnists from the Chicago Tribune (as mentioned above, now separately owned since mid-2014) also provide in-depth reporting for many feature stories seen on CLTV.
 Metromix, a joint venture between tronc and the Gannett Company that provides local arts and cultural coverage and is available as the cultural section in the Tribune, produced Metromix Weekend for CLTV.
 The primetime program initially aired on a nightly basis until 2008, when it was relegated to Thursdays and Fridays, with repeats during the weekend (the program is currently on hiatus).